Hubble Witnesses an Asteroid Mysteriously Disintegrating

 The conference on "Science With the Hubble Space Telescope IV: Looking to the Future" will be held at the Accademia dei Lincei in Rome, Italy, on March 17-20, 2014.
 This conference is designed to highlight the scientific breakthroughs made by HST in its two decade life.

 For more information please see the conference web page.

 HST Frontier Fields

-The Frontier Fields public lensing models for Abell 2744 have been released and are available on the MAST Frontier Fields Lensing Model website.
+The Frontier Fields public lensing models have been released and are available on the MAST Frontier Fields Lensing Model website.
 This website includes interactive tools for examining the lensing maps and obtaining magnifications and uncertainties from a variety of models, given a position and redshift.

 For more information about the survey, please see the Frontier Fields website.